gerhartm/instaoptimize/README.md

 - CSV export at any point during or after swiping

 ### 🔨 Could Be Built
+- current following updated to the app in real time
 - Profile photo display from Avatar URL
 - "View" button opens Instagram profile in new tab
 - **Mobile swipe gestures** — touch/drag swiping for phone use